Return to Top

 Aides/PCA Policy

-Any student in need of assistance to live independently, must register their PCA or Aide with the DRC and The Office of Residence Life.
+Any student in need of assistance to live independently, must register their PCA or Aide with the Disability Resource Center and The Office of Residence Life.
 At least three (3) weeks before move-in the student must submit a copy of their confirmed contract with an aide or agency.
 That contract must identify the name of the person/agency and hours that an PCA or Aide will be available to the student.
 SUNY New Paltz cannot provide personal care or health aides to assist students with daily living activities and personal care.
 A student who requires a PCA or Aide but cannot provide one for themselves or does not submit the required documentation by the stated deadlines will be asked to study online remotely.

 Policy & Procedure for living on campus with an Aide/ PCA